GeoffreyCoding/GeoffreyCoding/README.md

 What im currently working on:
 - creating a mobile application for an NGO in StillBaai (Group Project)
 - Collatz Conjecture graph work
-- Bird-watching app which utilizes eBird2.0 API (maps)
+- Bird-watching app which utilizes eBird2.0 API (Group Project)